Waboodoo/HTTP-Shortcuts/docs/faq.md

 ## Can I trigger a shortcut with text shared from another app?
 Can I share text (e.g. a link) into a shortcut?

-If you want to share text via a HTTP shortcut, you can do so like this:
+If you want to share text via an HTTP shortcut, you can do so like this:

 1. Open the app
 2. Open the dropdown menu at the top right and select *Variables*